 For the first model, the deadwithin5 group seems to have a standard deviation of 4.65 and the ones who survived at least 5 years seem to have a standard deviation of 1.3.
 The standard error we obtained in question 1 is the same for the group that survived at least 5 years, but greater than the value for the deadwithin5 group (3.3).
 For the second model, the deadwithin5 group seems to have a standard deviation of 6.36 and the ones who survived at least 5 years seem to have a standard deviation of 9.66.
 These results are different from what we obtained in question 1.
 The estimates from this model are much higher, probably because there are fewer data points so the standard error is higher.
+Assuming equal variance the estimated standard deviation should be the same for each group and this is the RMSE.
+Final Score: 0.5/2

 Both of the models seem to be the identical on the surface, but in reality they give us different results from each other.
-It seems like a lot hinges on the data the model was generated from.
+It seems like a lot hinges I belive this is a typo but because of this unfortunately I can’t understand what you mean by this sentence on the data the model was generated from.
+The question asked about how they are related which I felt, was not adequately answered.
+Final Score: 0.5/2

 E(LDL|deadin5) = 127.2 – 8.5(X)

 When X (aka deadin5) is equal to 0 (the person survived at least 5 years), the mean LDL is 127.2 mg/dl.
+Final Score: 2/2

 When X (aka deadin5) is equal to 1 (the person died within 5 years of the first MRI), the mean LDL is 8.5 mg/ml less.
+Final Score: 2/2